Hundreds of thousands ordered to flee coast ahead of Laura

 The hurricane center warned people not to focus on the details of the official forecast since storm surge, wind and heavy rain will extend far from Laura's center.

+Shelters opened with cots set farther apart to curb coronavirus infections.
+People planning to enter shelters were told to bring just one bag of personal belongings each, and a mask to reduce the spread of coronavirus.

+“Hopefully it’s not that threatening to people, to lives, because people are hesitant to go anywhere due to COVID,” Robert Duffy said as he placed sandbags around his home in Morgan City.
+“Nobody wants to sleep on a gym floor with 200 other people.
+It’s kind of hard to do social distancing.”

 Officials in Houston asked residents to prepare supplies in case they lose power for a few days or need to evacuate homes along the coast.
-Some in the area are still recovering from the devastation of Hurricane Harvey three years ago.
+Some in the area are still recovering from Hurricane Harvey three years ago.

-State emergencies were declared in Louisiana and Mississippi, and shelters opened with cots set farther apart, among other measures designed to curb coronavirus infections.

 Laura's arrival comes just days before the Aug.
 29 anniversary of Hurricane Katrina, which breached the levees in New Orleans, flattened much of the Mississippi coast and killed as many as 1,800 people in 2005.
-Hurricane Rita then struck southwest Louisiana that Sept.
-24 as a Category 3 storm.
+Less than a month later, Hurricane Rita struck southwest Louisiana as a Category 3 storm.

 Now southwest Louisiana again faces the threat of being hit by a major hurricane, and Rita is on the mind of Ron Leleux.